-A cloud-services provider company named CornerstoneOnDemand has adapted a proactive approach to enhance the experience of their clients.
+A cloud-services provider company named CornerstoneOnDemand has adopted a proactive approach to enhancing the experience of their clients.
 With the proactive customer service approach, the company builds a strong customer base and has more than 12 million users.
 The best way to retain customers and to reduce the churn rate is by adopting a proactive approach.

 5. Make it hard for your customers to ignore you

 Think of a product or tool you can integrate into your product to hook some of your subscriber’s important data and metrics which they rely on, then integrate it into your product.

 You’ll make it extremely difficult for them to switch to your competitors, cancel their accounts, or pull out.

 For example, Zapier provides a 14-day free trial plan to allow users to test their service before purchasing a pro plan.
 During this trial period, you (the user) will be given all the support like a premium customer and will be allowed to use all the best features of their service in all plans.

 At the end of the 14 days trial, you must have seen results with the software—and at that point, it’ll be difficult for you to cancel your account or neglect using the software.